aricasas/BEARR/README.md

 $ ./run_experiments.sh
 ```

 This will run 25 benchmarks that build a 1 GiB database each and take a sample of the throughput every 16 MiB.
-The shortest takes around 2.5 min and the longest around 25 min.
-In total, they took [TODO] on the teach.cs server.
+The shortest takes around 4 min and the longest around 30 min.
+In total, they took 3 hours on the teach.cs server.
 Note that the units used in the output files are in terms of key-value pairs and not MiB like the graphs.

 To run a specific benchmark, we can use:
 ```sh